RadicalOyster/ot-harjoitustyo/README.md

 This project is a simple turn based strategy game in which units move across a grid to do battle in the style of [Fire Emblem](https://en.wikipedia.org/wiki/Fire_Emblem:_Shadow_Dragon_and_the_Blade_of_Light).
 More thorough documentation to come.

 # Features
 * Basic character movement including a pathfinding algorithm to navigate terrains (an implementation of [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm))

+# Instructions
+Currently the game only supports selecting a unit and moving it around.
+The arrow keys are used to move around the cursor on the grid.
+While hovering the cursor over a unit, pressing the Z button on the keyboard will select the unit and highlight tiles that are within the unit's movement range.
+The X button will cancel this selection and hide the movement range display.
+While a unit is selected, pressing Z while the cursor is on a tile within the unit's movement range will move the unit to that tile.

 # To do
 * Implement enemy units and basic combat